Syria Children's Crisis

 The family are struggling to survive in Syria.
 It’s become even more difficult after two magnitude 7 earthquakes in 2023.

 “Repairing our house after the earthquake has added a heavy financial burden on our shoulders, and we can’t always provide Nemr with healthy food,” says Nemr's mum.
+Right now, 9 out of 10 families are living below the poverty line in Syria.

 Unfortunately, Nemr was diagnosed with acute malnutrition which would need specialised treatment to get him healthy again.
 But thankfully, UNICEF donors have come to the rescue to provide much needed treatment for malnourished kids like Nemr.